Efficient Sampling Algorithms

-There are two popular strategies to sample from a dataset in reinforcement learning: uniformly, where each data point has the same probability, and prioritised, where each data point has a different probability of getting sampled, i.e. weighted by training error.1
+There are two popular strategies to sample from a dataset in reinforcement learning.
+The first is uniform sampling, where each data point has the same probability.
+The second one is prioritised sampling (Schaul et al., 2015), where each data point has a different probability of getting sampled e.g. weighted by training error.1

 The aim of this post is to give an outline how to implement these sampling strategies as efficient algorithms.

 The default strategy in stochastic gradient descent is sampling batches uniformly.
 All data points have the same probability.